virtuozzo/cloudscripting-docs/docs/creating-manifest/events.md

 ## Events Execution Rules

-- Such events as *onBeforeDelete* and *onAfterDelete* ones (which refer to an environment deletion) can be executed just once.
+- Such events as *onBeforeDelete* and *onAfterDelete* (which refer to an environment deletion) can be executed just once.
 Other events can be used as much times as required.

 - The scaling events (*onBeforeScaleOut/onAfterScaleOut*, *onBeforeScaleIn/onAfterScaleIn*, *onBeforeServiceScaleOut/onAfterServiceScaleOut*, *onBeforeSetCloudletCount/onAfterSetCloudletCount*) are called once upon any node count change.
 Herewith, count of the *addNode* or *removeNode* actions’ execution refer to the number of nodes that should be added/removed per a single scaling event.